-Both centres bring a wealth of experience to the Sax Institute’s 60-strong network of members across Australia, which works together on research, training and collaborative opportunities for improving public health.
+All four organisations enrich the Sax Institute’s 60-strong network of Members across Australia, which works together on research, training and collaborative opportunities for improving public health.

-Sax Institute CEO Professor Sally Redman AO said she is pleased to welcome the Institute’s latest members.
+Sax Institute CEO Professor Sally Redman AO says she is delighted to welcome the Institute’s latest Members.

-“MUCHE and the Matilda Centre are true experts in the fields of health economics, and mental health and substance use,” she said.
+“Burnet Institute, The Daffodil Centre, FHMRI and IMPACCT all have outstanding expertise in public health and health services research that achieves real impact,” she says.
 “We are very pleased to have them on board and we look forward to working with them in the future.
-I’m certain 2022 will offer up unique opportunities for collaborations to address some of Australia’s key public health challenges.”
+Collaboration is the key to addressing Australia’s public health challenges.”

 Burnet Institute was established in 1986 to create and translate knowledge into better health so no-one is left behind.
 Burnet brings together more than 400 staff and students working across cutting-edge research, international development and public health projects in Australia as well as across the Indo Pacific region and in Africa.
 Read more